Grant Support

 • Develop your application

-Assessment Grants provide funding for brownfield inventories, planning, environmental assessments and community outreach.
+EPA anticipates offering grants at the following amounts in FY 2027.
+All amounts are subject to change.
+Assessment Grants provide funding for brownfield inventories, planning, environmental assessments, and community outreach.

-Community-wide Assessment Grants are appropriate for communities that are beginning to address their brownfield challenges, as well as for communities that have ongoing efforts to bring sites into productive reuse.
+Community-wide Assessment Grants are appropriate for communities that are beginning to address their brownfield challenges, as well as for those with ongoing efforts to bring sites into productive reuse.

 • Performance period is up to 4 years.

-Assessment Coalition Grants are designed for one “lead” entity to partner with two to four entities that do not have the capacity to apply for and manage their own EPA cooperative agreement and otherwise would not have access to Brownfields Grant resources.
+Assessment Coalition Grants are designed for one “lead” entity to partner with two to four entities that lack the capacity to apply for and manage their own EPA cooperative agreement and would otherwise lack access to Brownfields Grant resources.

 • EPA strongly encourages coalitions to include eligible community-based nonprofit organizations as non-lead members to help promote strong local engagement and to ensure that the community’s concerns and vision for revitalization are incorporated into the project.